Felzow47/CANgaroo/README.md

   * qmake6
   * make
   * make install
+* For Debian/Ubuntu users, can go to Releases and download .deb*

 ## Building on Windows
 * Qt Creator (Community Version is okay) brings everything you need